junwen-k/use-ask/packages/core/README.md

 });
 ```

-The `call.pending` boolean may be used to apply your animation CSS class.
+Use the `call.pending` boolean to apply your enter/exit animation classes.

 ## Acknowledgments